 Understanding fishing practices

 The FishMan project, undertaken with the support of the Marie Skłodowska-Curie Actions programme, sought to better understand the implementation of these regulations as well as the continued ecological impact of fishing.
 This was achieved in part through an analysis of current trawl fishing practices in the north-west Mediterranean.
 “We wanted to take into account all the components of fishing, from the biophysical properties of fishing grounds to the perceptions of fishermen,” adds de Juan.
 “The goal was to study the consequences of fishing activities from different perspectives.”
 Through this work, de Juan was able to shed new light on the consequences of trawl fisheries in Mediterranean ecosystems.
 A key focus was on the loss of some of the most vulnerable marine species, as well as the socio-economic impact of measures on local fisheries.
 “Small decisions such as fishing in certain habitats or discarding fractions of the catch can have significant effects through the system,” notes de Juan.
 “Ecological conditions are fed back to fishermen through their ability to catch fish.
-These cascading effects needs to be considered in the formulation of fisheries management plans.”
+These cascading effects need to be considered in the formulation of fisheries management plans.”

 Assessing ecosystem impacts